project-codeflare/mlbatch/USAGE.md

 information and use cases.

 MLBatch implicitly enables packing for `AppWrappers`.
-For workloads consisting of multiple pods, add a `PodGroup` to enable and gang scheduling, for instance:
+For workloads consisting of multiple pods, add a `PodGroup` to enable gang scheduling, for instance:
 ```yaml
 apiVersion: workload.codeflare.dev/v1beta2
 kind: AppWrapper